 Since 2009, all deferred compensation awards to eligible employees, which typically vest ratably over four years, have been made in the form of restricted Holding Units or deferred cash (in 2010, deferred cash was an option available only to certain non-U.S. employees; this option was expanded to most employees in 2011).
 Prior to 2009, employees receiving deferred compensation awards allocated a portion of their awards to notional investments in company-sponsored investment products (primarily mutual funds).
-Increases in the value of the notional investments in company-sponsored investment products increase the company's compensation liability to employees, while decreases in the value of the investments decrease the company's liability.
+Increases in the value of the notional investments in company-sponsored investment products (primarily mutual funds).
+Increases in the value of the investments decrease the company's liability.
 The company generally purchased an amount of these investments equivalent to the notional investments and held them in a consolidated rabbi trust to economically hedge its exposure to valuation changes on its future obligations.
 Mark-to-market gains or losses on these investments are recognized in investment gains and losses as they occur.
 However, prior to the amendments made to the deferred incentive compensation program in 2011, the impact of cumulative mark-to-market gains or losses was recognized as increases or decreases in compensation expense ratably over the remaining vesting period.
-As a result, there was not a direct correlation between current period deferred compensation-related investment gains or losses recognized in revenues and the amortization of cumulative mark-to-market investment gains or losses recognized in revenues would, over that vesting period, equal mark-to-market investment gains or losses recognized in compensation expense.
-As a result of the 2011 amendments, mark-to-market investment gains or losses recognized in compensation expense will closely approximate mark-to-market investment gains and losses recognized in revenues.
+As a result, there was not a direct correlation between current period deferred compensation expense.
+Although there can be significant volatility from period to period as the values of these investment gains or losses recognized in revenues and the amortization of cumulative mark-to-market investment gains or losses recognized in revenues would, over that vesting period, equal mark-to-market investment gains or losses recognized in compensation expenses recognized in compensation expense.
+As a result of the 2011 amendments, mark-to-market investment g